SecretNest/ImageStore/doc/type/ImageStoreSameFile.md

 |FileId|Guid|Record id of the [file](ImageStoreFile.md) related|Yes|
 |IsIgnored|bool|Whether this record is ignored or not|No|

-*Note: Ignored record will not be selected by [Select-ImageStoreSameFile](SelectSameFile.md) automatically.
-If there is only one file left as not ignored in one same file group, the only file will not be selected also.*
+*Note: Ignored record will not be selected by [Select-ImageStoreSameFile](../cmdlet/SameFile/SelectSameFile.md) automatically.
+If there is only one file left as not ignored in one same file group, the only file will not be selected either.*

 # Cmdlets
   * [Get-ImageStoreSameFile](../cmdlet/SameFile/GetSameFile.md)